aclark4life/parse2plone/README.txt

 ``'--help'``
 ************

-And lastly, you can always ask ``parse2plone`` to tell you about its available options with the ``--help`` or ``-h`` option::
+And lastly, you can always ask ``mr.import`` to tell you about its available options with the ``--help`` or ``-h`` option::

     $ bin/plone run bin/import -h